openshift/origin/docs/autoscaling.md

 ## Constraints and Assumptions

+* This proposal is for horizontal scaling only.
+Vertical scaling will be handled in by [issue 2072](https://github.com/GoogleCloudPlatform/kubernetes/issues/2072)
 * `ReplicationControllers` will not know about the auto-scaler, they are the target of the auto-scaler.
 The `ReplicationController` responsibilities are constrained to only ensuring that the desired number of pods are operational per the [Replication Controller Design](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/replication-controller.md#responsibilities-of-the-replication-controller)
 * Auto-scalers will be loosely coupled with data gathering components in order to allow a wide variety of input sources